SS-GB

-SS-GB is an alternative history novel by Len Deighton, set in a United Kingdom conquered and occupied by Germany during the Second World War.
+SS-GB is an alternative history novel by Len Deighton, set in the United Kingdom conquered and occupied by Germany during the Second World War.
 The novel's title refers to the branch of the Nazi SS that controls Britain.
 It was first published in 1978.

 Synopsis

 Setting

 SS-GB is set less than a year after the British surrender following a successful Operation Sea Lion.
 In 1940, the Germans landed near Ashford, and Canterbury was declared an open city.
 The German advance captured London, but a British rear guard around Colchester slowed down the Germans for long enough to enable Royal Navy ships to escape from Harwich.
 King George VI and Prime Minister Winston Churchill became prisoners of the Germans.
 The British gold and foreign reserves were shipped to Canada.

 In 1941, the British Armed Forces surrendered, Churchill was tried by court-martial in Berlin and executed while the King was imprisoned in the Tower of London.
 Queen Elizabeth and her daughters Princess Elizabeth and Princess Margaret escaped to New Zealand while the Duke of Windsor escaped to The Bahamas.
 A naval officer, Rear Admiral Conolly Abel Smith, formed a British government-in-exile in Washington, DC but struggles to gain diplomatic recognition.
 Conolly is also forced to fight off an attempt by the Germans to take over the British embassy in Washington.

 The United Kingdom still has an unidentified puppet Prime Minister and Parliament, but true power lies in the hands of the German Military Commander GB and the Military Administration Chief GB.
 Parliament has passed an "Emergency Powers (German Occupation) Act", giving the German authorities executive power over occupied Britain.
 There is also considerable interservice rivalry between the German Army, the Schutzstaffel and the Gestapo.
 Hitler held a victory parade in London while Hermann Göring and Joseph Goebbels were on board the first nonstop Lufthansa flight from London to New York City.

 The Molotov–Ribbentrop Pact is still in force and the Soviet Navy was given bases at Rosyth, Scapa Flow and Invergordon.
 The German Propaganda Ministry claims that the Soviet-German friendship is genuine, but cynics claim that Hitler is using the Soviets to counterbalance the Americans.
 As part of the German-Soviet Friendship Week, Karl Marx's body is to be taken from Highgate Cemetery to the Soviet Union.

 Franklin D. Roosevelt is still the US president and Joseph P. Kennedy the American ambassador.
 The United States is still officially neutral, the Roosevelt administration is seeking to acquire German atomic research from the Bringle Sands Atomic Research Establishment.
 The United States had also launched an amphibious invasion of the French colony of Martinique after it sided with the regime of Vichy France.
 British personnel who managed to escape the German occupation have also enlisted in the US Armed Forces.